ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Active:** Determines if this highlighter is the active highlighter for the object the component is attached to.
 Only 1 active highlighter can be applied to a game object.
+ * **Unhighlight On Disable:** Determines if the highlighted object should be unhighlighted when it is disabled.

 ### Class Methods